Chaudhry Khadim Hussain

 Chaudhry Khadim Hussain (چوہدری خادم حسین) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
 Previously, he had been a member of the Provincial Assembly of the Punjab from 2012 to 2013.

 Political career

-He served as Jhelum tehsil Nazim.
+Chaudry served as Nazim for Jhelum tehsil.

 He was elected to the Provincial Assembly of the Punjab as an independent candidate for Constituency PP-26 (Jhelum-III) in by-polls held in December 2012.
 He received 39,000 votes and defeated an independent candidate, Raja Afzal.

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) from Constituency NA-62 (Jhelum-I) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) from Constituency NA-62 (Jhelum-I) in the 2013 Pakistani general election.
 He received 102,230 votes and defeated a candidate of Pakistan Tehreek-e-Insaf.